ricketsk/GVSU-CIS350-TRAILHOPPERS/docs/Tasks.md

 # Tasks

+## Requirements
+1) Description: Created the breakdown of what we wanted in the app
+2) Expected time to complete: 2 weeks
+3) Responsible: All

+## Use-Cases
+1) Description: Organized and demonstrated the intercation of the use cases with the actors
+2) Expected time to complete: 1 weeks
+3) Responsible: All

 ## Learn Kivy
 1) Description: Learning the basics of Kivy.
 Watching videos and doing research on the framework and what is available through it.
 2) Expected time to complete: 3 weeks